ArthurLlew/RenderCube/README.md

    very close to one another).
 For example, that is true for grass blocks.
 They have extra outer faces on sides (they contain biome colored layer).
-Such faces will render black in _Cycles_.
-You can fix it via selecting all faces that cause issue with the help of the _UV Editing_ Blender menu, setting _Transform Orientations_ to _Normal_ (so that
+Such faces will render black.
+One can fix it via selecting all faces that cause issue with the help of the _UV Editing_ Blender menu, setting _Transform Orientations_ to _Normal_ (so that